 The last thing a recovering addict or family member of a former addict wants is a drug relapse.
 Take time to sit down with your loved one and come up with an emergency plan of action in case sobriety is on the line.
 The plan of action can include identifying warning signs and important phone numbers to reach a sponsor, rehab facility, medical professional, etc.

-Addiction Recovery Requires Careful Maintenance, But with the Right Tools, Long-term Sobriety is Possible
+With the Right Tools, Long-term Sobriety is Possible

 When it comes to drug addiction recovery, relapse is always a potential.
 Knowing the signs, personal triggers, and preventative strategies can go a long way in helping you or a loved one continue a sober lifestyle.